 RELIGIOUS LIBERTY IN AUSTRALIA

-We released a second podcast episode for this week with an interview between Bishop Michael Stead and Tony Payne from the Centre for Christian Living on the current state of religious liberty in Australia.
+We released a second podcast episode for this part with an interview between Bishop Michael Stead and Tony Payne from the Centre for Christian Living on the current state of religious liberty in Australia.
 And a third podcast episode with Martyn Iles' comments on the Draft Religious Freedom bill.

 Also included on this web page are resources from Neil Foster (an expert on law and religion in Australia) and Patrick Parkinson (Chair of Freedom for Faith).

 You can subscribe to the Christians Engaging Culture podcast here (or by searching for it in your favourite podcast app).

 The Australian Scene - Roy Williams and Gerard O'Brien

 Podcast duration: 51:18Speakers: Roy Williams and Gerard O’BrienPublisher: St Thomas’ Anglican Church, North Sydney (used with permission)Originally published at: https://youtu.be/nDRI27YwTAs Date accessed: 26/8/19

 Not a podcast about Israel Folau - Michael Stead and Tony Payne